Chiropractor who served in the Navy faces charges in North Dakota quadruple homicide

 “It's been a difficult week for everyone involved," Mayor Tim Helbling said.

-Police said the victims Lori and Bill Cobb, Adam Fuehrer and Robert Fakler, RJR's owner, had been shot and stabbed.
+The other victims were Lori Cobb, 45, and her husband, Bill, 50, and Adam Fuehrer, 42.
+Each had been shot and stabbed, according to the affidavit.
+Fakler was only stabbed.
 A memorial service for them is scheduled for next week.

-Records show Isaak had been a chiropractor in Washburn for 13 years.
+Online records show Isaak has been a chiropractor in Washburn for 13 years.
 His professional license runs out in September.

 A 1995 marriage announcement said Isaak was an assistant lab technician in the U.S. Navy serving at Pearl Harbor.